2.4. Lesson: Symbology¶

 Symbol levels also work for classified layers (i.e., layers having multiple symbols).
 Since we haven't covered classification yet, you will work with some rudimentary pre-classified data.

-Create a new map and add only the roads dataset.
+Create a new project and add only the roads dataset.

 Zoom in to the Swellendam area.